makc438/pet_project/README.md

 This project is part of the Google Data Analytics course and focuses on analyzing data from the Cyclistic Bike Share company.
 We explored bike usage data, created SQL queries for data processing, and visualized the data in Power BI.
 In order to answer the business questions, i follow the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.

 ## About Cyclistic Company
 Cyclistic is a Bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
-From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
+Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 Cyclistic: A bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use the bikes to commute to work each day.
 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.